A reader contacted me via Ask EvangelismCoach:

 These were the steps we followed in the launch of our day in May 2010.

-We had prayer going, we talked about this day for 2-3 months ahead, we had marketing materials and a relevant theme: “Starting Over.”
+We had marketing materials and a relevant theme: “Starting Over.”

-We had social tools to share online, and lots of invitations went forth.
+We had social tools to share online, and lots of personal invitations to church were made.

 We had great success in attracting people to our service.